A beast commonly known as Bigfoot has called Whitehall, New York, home since before settlers arrived in the Adirondack Mountains.

 While an overabundance of people claim to have seen Bigfoot, the vast majority of witnesses request to remain anonymous.
-Their sightings are shrugged off, as perhaps they should be.
+Their sightings are shrugged off.
 Yet several intelligent, logical people have reported seeing something they couldn’t explain that drew the name of Bigfoot (or its regional equivalent) from their lips.

 Many of those sightings have been reported in the Adirondack Mountains since pre-Colonial days and continue today.
-During the summer of 1976 on a country road in the upstate New York town of Whitehall, civilians and police officers witnessed and pursued what is believed to have been the mythical Bigfoot.
+During the summer of 1976 in the upstate New York town of Whitehall, civilians and police officers witnessed what is believed to have been the mythical Bigfoot.

 Over the years since the 1976 Abair Road sightings, many people in Whitehall and the Adirondack region have become believers in the existence of Bigfoot.
-Locals like Paul Bartholomew even research and write on the subject and record potential evidence, including hair and scat samples, temporary shelters, tracks and castings.
+Cryptozoologist Dr. Warren Cook collected research that he passed on to Paul Bartholomew when he died.

-Though 1976 was the definitive year of the Whitehall Bigfoot, with the number of reports decreasing over time, an increase of Bigfoot sightings within the last five years drew television crews for Animal Planet’s Finding Bigfoot as well as Beast of Whitehall director Seth Breedlove to the area to conduct interviews and retrace the 1976 Abair Road incident.
+Bigfoot sightings have drawn television crews for Animal Planet’s Finding Bigfoot as well as Beast of Whitehall director Seth Breedlove to the area to conduct interviews and retrace the 1976 Abair Road incident.

-With Breedlove’s help, I obtained two accounts of witness encounters.
+With Breedlove’s help, I obtained another account of a witness encounter.